flythereddflagg/flythereddflagg.github.io/python_book/docs/23-Imports.md

 ## Hone Your Skills

 - The [Python Standard Library](https://docs.python.org/3/library/) is a good reference to get an idea of all the things that Python can do without even including third-party libraries and packages.
 Read the general statement at the beginning of the linked page and browse the index looking for 2 or 3 things that interest you.
 Begin to experiment with them and see if you can pick up how they work.
-- There are hundereds of libraries in the [Python Package Index](https://pypi.org/).
+- There are hundreds of libraries in the [Python Package Index](https://pypi.org/).
 Follow that link and look around for packages that look interesting and try installing them and using them.
 For practice, can you find, install and use a package that opens a game of [tetris](https://en.wikipedia.org/wiki/Tetris) in your terminal?
 - Consider the following function definition from  `import_practice.py`:

 ```python